Faulty Phone Battery May Have Caused Fire That Brought Down EgyptAir Flight MS80

 On the radio, yes.
 But for casual conversation they would use their preferred language.

-Cockpit recorder: Trying to put out fire in cockpi (Score:2)
+Cockpit recorder: Trying to put out fire in cockpi (Score:4, Informative)

 The recorder did in fact record the pilots trying to put out a fire in the cockpit.